Joyce Banda and Gay Rights

 Malawi’s new president, Joyce Banda, has said that she will push for the repeal of her country’s anti-homosexuality laws.
-Of course this depends on her ability to secure popular support in parliament.
-Even if these laws are repealed, will public animosity towards gays and lesbians change?
+Of course this depends on her ability to secure popular support for her reforms in parliament.
+But then, even if the laws are repealed, will public animosity towards gays and lesbians change?
 Will protective laws be created in their place?
 Will life be any different for Malawi’s sexual minorities?

 In October of 2011, David Cameron proposed cutting aid to countries that discriminate against gays and lesbians.
 Just a couple months later, Hillary Clinton made a statement on “gay rights as human rights” in anticipation of International Human Rights Day.
 She explained that US foreign policy would take each country’s treatment of LGBT persons into consideration.
 Ban Ki-Moon also threw his weight behind gay rights.
 Most recently, Barack Obama has declared that he backs same-sex marriage in the United States.
 None of these statements were well received on the African continent, and even African LGBT activists said that such grandstanding could lead to a backlash against Africa’s sexual minorities.
 However, Ms. Banda’s decision shows that the Cameron-Clinton approach might hold weight.